JerryfromBrooklyn/project/docs/trash_system.md

 The `user_visibility` map allows each user to have their own view of the photo collection.

+### File Extension Requirements

+When working with React components, file extensions are important for proper parsing by the Vite build system:

+- Use `.jsx` extension for JavaScript files containing JSX syntax
+- Use `.tsx` extension for TypeScript files containing JSX syntax
+- Use `.js` extension only for standard JavaScript without JSX

+For example:
+- `TrashBin.jsx` - Component with JSX syntax
+- `SimplePhotoInfoModal.jsx` - Modal component with JSX
+- `userVisibilityService.js` - Service with standard JavaScript

+Using incorrect extensions (like `.js` for JSX components) will cause parsing errors.

 ### Key Methods

 #### Moving to Trash